 CREDIT: @DOUBLEMHAUNTEDHAYRIDES ON INSTAGRAM

-The Farmers' Museum in Central New York offers Things That Go Bump in the Night Ghost Tours, with a lantern-lit walk-through of the 19th century village and creepy stops along the way.
+The Fenimore Farm and Country Village in Central New York offers Things That Go Bump in the Night Ghost Tours, with a lantern-lit walk-through of the 19th century village and creepy stops along the way.
 Scary storytelling including bringing one of Edgar Allen Poe's classic tales to life make this recommended for visitors 10 and up only.

 Horror isn't purely an upstate affair—New York City hosts Blood Manor, with 10,000 square feet of themed rooms, corridors, and a labyrinth of passageways.

-On Long Island, Bayville Scream Park has six thrilling attractions in its creepy collection, including "Temple of Terror" and "Evil in the Woods."
-The Darkside Haunted House in Calverton has over 14,000 square feet of indoor and outdoor scares, and Gateway's Haunted Playhouse in Bellport brings nightmares to life with a new theme and characters each year.
+On Long Island, Bayville Scream Park has five haunted house in its creepy collection while Darkside Haunted House in Calverton has over 14,000 square feet of indoor and outdoor scares, and Gateway's Haunted Playhouse in Bellport brings nightmares to life with a new theme and characters each year.

 Credit: AmityPhotos.com

 For a chance to have a "real" haunted experience, visit the Haunted History Trail of New York State to learn about attractions and hotels where eerie happenings have been reported.
-Spend the night at Fainting Goat Island Inn (pictured), voted 2023’s #1 Best Haunted Hotel in the U.S. for the second year in a row by USA Today readers.
+Spend the night at Fainting Goat Island Inn (pictured), twice voted the Best Haunted Hotel in the U.S. in a national poll.

 Not-So-Scary, Just as Fun